 What resources are utilized by OG when responding to incidents abroad?

 We have compiled a variety of resources to help guide policies and decision making.
 As specific situations occur, OG staff, the Programs Director, Regional Directors and Program Leaders can select the appropriate tool to assist with any response.

 You can call us!
 Any time.
 Any day.
 Participants will be given key phone numbers for the program so they can reach Program Leaders, OG’s emergency phone line, and local authorities.
 Family and friends can also report an emergency by calling 1 (888) 422-0164 at any time or day.
 Our maximum response time is 60 minutes.

-In 2006, we boarded a flight to Accra for a visit that shattered our preconceived notions of the developing world.
+In 2006, we boarded a flight to Accra for a visit that shattered our preconceived notions of what people called ‘the developing world’.
 We also learned that countless institutions were pushing their own agendas without consulting the communities they were ‘developing.’